grafana/beyla/docs/sources/kubernetes.md

 ---
-title: Deploy in Kubernetes
+title: Deploy Beyla in Kubernetes
+menuTitle: Deploy in Kubernetes
 description: Learn how to deploy Grafana's eBPF auto-instrumentation tool in Kubernetes.
+weight: 5
 ---

-# Deploy in Kubernetes
+# Deploy Beyla in Kubernetes

 You can deploy the eBPF auto-instrumentation tool in Kubernetes in two separate ways: